 How .ICS Attachments Become Malicious

-Next time you’re invited to a meeting, plan on being late – unless you want to give hackers access to your computer, network, or entire IT system.
-In the ongoing and ever-evolving battle against hackers, it’s come down to this: even responding to a meeting invitation can give hackers the in that they need to wreak digital havoc on your business.
+In the ongoing and ever-evolving battle against hackers, it’s come down to this: even responding to a calendar meeting invite can give hackers the in-depth knowledge they need to wreak digital havoc on your business.
 How?
 Through .ICS attachments.

-Let’s dig into what .ICS attachments are, how hackers are able to exploit them, and how Votiro can ensure your organization stays proactive.
+Let’s dig into what .ICS attachments are, how hackers are able to exploit them, and how Votiro can ensure your organization stays proactively protected.

 What is an .ICS File?

 So, how can a simple meeting invite become malicious?
-Unfortunately, hackers have found a way to use a new twist on an old exploit to carry out DDE attacks, in which Microsoft allows two running applications to share the same data.
-This particular vulnerability is based on .ICS attachments, and the DDE protocol hackers are exploiting can be used by applications for both one-time data transfers and for continuous exchanges in which apps send updates to one another as new data becomes available.
+Unfortunately, hackers have found ways to carry out DDE attacks in the past, in which Microsoft allows two running applications to share the same data.
+This particular vulnerability is based on .ICS attachments, and the DDE protocol hackers are exploiting can be used by applications for one-time data transfers and continuous exchanges in which apps send updates to one another as new data becomes available.
 Thousands of applications use the DDE protocol, including Microsoft’s Excel, MS Word, Quattro Pro, and Visual Basic.
-New research also indicates that hackers are now using .ICS files to hook into applications and to carry out zero-footprint attacks that are essentially undetectable to standard security systems.
+Previous research also indicated that hackers used .ICS files to hook into applications and to carry out zero-footprint attacks that are essentially undetectable to standard security systems.
+Five years later, hackers have only gotten better at what they do, even leveraging AI to make threats easier to duplicate and implement.

 How Hackers Exploit .ICS Attachments